 Fee for Service

-This is structured to minimally to reimburse time & cover overhead.
+This is structured to minimally to reimburse time & overhead as software is provided for free.
 It provides:

 BI expertise for financial statements & asset reports for council & for public

-Support for BI, GIS, Data Collect App & database etc
+Support for BI, GIS, Data Collect App & Asset Management.

 Financial& AM App or web reports for council